VMware Horizon View Client for iOS Release Notes

 Before You Begin

-- VMware Horizon View Client for iOS is supported with VMware View 4.6.1 or later.
+- VMware Horizon View Client for iOS is supported with the latest maintenance release of VMware View 4.6.x and later releases.

 - Install and upgrade Horizon View Client for iOS just as you do any other iOS app, by going to the Apple Store.
 For a link to the Horizon View Client app in the